princesanjivy/portfolio-html/README.md

 ## My Portfolio
-This website is built using a premade `HTMl` template with some custom modifications.
+This website is built using a premade `HTML` template with custom modifications.